ajrcarey/pdfium-render/README.md

 ## What's new

 _Note: Upcoming version 0.8.0 will include a breaking change._ The `PdfDocument::pages()` function,
-which currently returns an owned `PdfPages` instance, will be changed to that it returns an immutable `&PdfPages` reference instead.
+which currently returns an owned `PdfPages` instance, will be changed so that it returns an immutable `&PdfPages` reference instead.
 A new `PdfDocument::pages_mut()` function will return a mutable `&mut PdfPages` reference.
 It will no longer be possible to retrieve an owned `PdfPages` instance.
 For more information on the motivation behind this change,